apptainer/singularity-userdocs/definition_files.rst

-The contents of the ``%runscript`` section are written to a file within the container that is executed when the container image is run (either via the ``singularity run`` command or via executing the container directly as a command).
+The contents of the ``%runscript`` section are written to a file within the container that is executed when the container image is run (either via the ``singularity run`` command or by executing the container directly as a command).
 When the container is invoked, arguments following the container name are passed to the runscript.
 This means that you can (and should) process arguments within your runscript.